Allergies in Children

 Your child’s healthcare provider will also have suggestions for staying away from the allergens that cause reactions.

 Allergy immunotherapy is a way of slowly making your body less reactive to allergens over time.
 There are 2 forms of allergy immunotherapy: allergy shots, and sublingual immunotherapy (SLIT).
 Allergy shots are given over many months.
 A small amount of the allergen is injected under the skin.
 They are available to treat allergies to mold, pollen, dust, animal dander, and insect stings.
 With SLIT, your child dissolves a tablet under their tongue daily.
 This can be done at home.
 SLIT is available for children with allergies to ragweed pollen and grass pollen.
 Talks with your healthcare provider to see if allergy immunotherapy is right for your child.

 Additional medicines for hay fever (rhinitis) may include:

 - Medicines for asthma symptoms

 Decongestants are not recommended for children younger than age 4.
 Talk with your child’s healthcare provider for more information about allergy medicine.

 - Allergies are problems of the immune system.
 Most allergic reactions happen when the immune system reacts to a “false alarm.”

-- Allergic reactions are often caused by tree, grass, and weed pollens, latex, molds, dust mites, foods, and medicines.
+- Allergic reactions are often caused by tree, grass, and weed pollens, latex, molds, dust mites, foods, animals, and medicines.

 - Working with your child's healthcare provider or allergist can help reduce or get rid of allergies.